Table of Contents

 - gives our products their excellent lubricating properties

 - gives our products unparalleled penetrating action and creeping ability

 So, how does it all work?

 MicPol® stands for micronization and polarization.
 The solid lubrication particles in our products are micronized, meaning that they are reduced to a tiny diameter of between .01 to .03 microns.
 This is what allows them to penetrate every tiny crack, crevice, and pore on the surface of an object.
 You cannot see these cracks with the naked eye, but MicPol® fills them and eliminates the resistance they would otherwise offer to anything moving over the surface.

 Next, the particles are polarized.
 This gives them a negative charge.
-When they connect with the positively-charged particles on a surface, they will bond magnetically.
-This is a much stronger bond than most lubricants offer, because they simply stick through the property of viscosity, or “stickiness”.
-Viscosity is a much weaker bond than magnetism.
-Lubricants that adhere through viscosity alone are easily washed off, for example by a high-pressure water hose, or thrown off by the rapid movement of a chain around a gear.
+When they connect with the positively-charged particles on a surface, they will form an electrostatic.
+This is a much stronger bond than most lubricants offer.
+Ordinary lubricants are easily washed off, for example by a high-pressure water hose, or thrown off by the rapid movement of a chain around a gear.

 Interflon products with MicPol® will resist even a high-pressure salt water spray, and once dry they will not be flung off by even the most rapid or repetitive of movements.
 They will also withstand great extremes of pressure and temperature.
 In general, they will last on surfaces up to ten times longer than other lubricants.